 Gently lower your baby into the tub, place one hand on his or her shoulder and back and the other on their buttocks.

-Once the baby is situated in the bathtub, you can wash them with the hand holding his bottom, so the other hand continues to support their head and keeps their head out of the water.
+Situate the baby in the bathtub, and wash them with the hand holding his bottom, so the other hand continues to support their head and keeps their head out of the water.

 Best baby advice for sleeping positions

 SIDS and SUDI are common in newborn babies due to improper sleeping postures.
 As a result, it’s critical to understand different sleeping postures and the risks they represent to newborns.
 Taking the time to understand this vital information will help to keep your baby safe and healthy.

 Infants should sleep on their backs because it is the safest and most comfortable position for them.
 It is the most commonly recommended sleeping position for babies because it keeps the airways open and reduces the danger of asphyxia.

 Many new moms and dads make the mistake of giving their baby a soft mattress to sleep on.
 It must be avoided at all costs.
 Newborns must be placed in firm mattresses to sleep on.
 Cushion pads, pillows, and soft toys should not be used inside the newborns’ crib since they may accidentally cover the baby’s head.